-When considering disclosure requirements for officials, the legislative body should also consider the possibility of placing limitations on contacts, so that no lobbyist or principal is given more than a certain amount of access, at least in terms of time (including calls, meetings, and the time spend reading communications, including reports).
+When considering disclosure requirements for officials, the legislative body should also consider the possibility of placing limitations on contacts, so that no lobbyist or principal is given more than a certain amount of access to government officials, at least in terms of time (including calls, meetings, and the time spent reading communications, including reports).
+This would make it easier for officials to refuse to take calls and set up meetings with big campaign contributors and their lobbyists when they demand too much of the official's time.
 First Amendment arguments against limitations on independent spending are not relevant to limitations on a government official's limited time.
+For example, no one seems to find it an unconstitutional limitation to place extremely short limits on the time citizens may speak at public meetings.

-Voluntary Disclosure: Even where local officials have no obligations with respect to lobbying, they may choose to be involved (1) by letting people know that they cannot be lobbied by anyone who has not registered as a lobbyist (this is better than, as sometimes happens, finding out later that the lobbyist wasn't registered and filing a complaint against them), and (2) by keeping an online log of their meetings and other communications with individuals seeking special benefits (it's better to do this on a database, but if there isn't one, it can be done on an official's homepage).
-A calendar is insufficient (1) because it only provides names of those the official is scheduled to meet with, not information about whom they represent, who actually comes to the meeting, what the topic of the meeting was, and what results were sought, and (2) because meetings are only one of several forms of communication, direct and indirect, by which people seek to influence officials.
+Voluntary Disclosure.
+Even where local officials have no legal obligation with respect to lobbying, they may choose to be involved (1) by letting people know that they cannot be lobbied by anyone who has not registered as a lobbyist (this is better than, as sometimes happens, finding out later that the lobbyist wasn't registered and filing a complaint against them), and (2) by keeping an online log of their meetings and other communications with individuals seeking special benefits (it's better to do this on a database, but if there isn't one, it can be done on an official's homepage).
+A calendar is insufficient (1) because usually it only provides names of those the official is scheduled to meet with, not information about whom they represent, who actually comes to the meeting, what the topic of the meeting was, and what results were sought, and (2) because meetings are only one of several forms of communication, direct and indirect, by which people seek to influence officials.

 Voluntary disclosure of lobbying by officials - even if everyone were to participate - is not a replacement for making disclosure part of a formal lobbying or conflicts of interest program, because a voluntary procedure usually lacks detailed definitions and requirements, training, neutral advice, and independent enforcement, and requires a great deal more work for the public to get an overall picture of lobbying activity.
 It is also limited to direct lobbying; officials do not have much information about grassroots and other kinds of indirect lobbying.
 Voluntary disclosure can also be subject to loopholes, such as New York mayor Bill DeBlasio's decision to disclose only "substantive" meetings, not including those he initiated and not including any other communications.
-Voluntary disclosure is best when it is done to set an example, as a step toward the goal of institutionalizing disclosure.
+Voluntary disclosure is best when it is done to set an example, by the highest-level officials, as a step toward the goal of institutionalizing disclosure.

-Lobbying Oversight Office Registration Role: Lobbying oversight offices should do their best to accumulate information that will help them identify and contact those who might be required to register as lobbyists.
+Lobbying Oversight Office Registration Role.
+Lobbying oversight offices should do their best to accumulate information that will help them identify and contact those who might be required to register as lobbyists.
 In 2014, the New York City council gave the clerk's office, which oversees the city's lobbying oversight program, the express responsibility "to develop a protocol to review sources of information" that may provide evidence of lobbying misconduct.
 The new provision (§3-212(e)(1)) even provides some examples of such "sources of information":

-1. state lobbying registration documents;
+- 1. state lobbying registration documents;

-2. notices of appearances before city agencies that identify the representative of an applicant; and
+- 2. notices of appearances before city agencies that identify the representative of an applicant; and

-3. the city's "doing business" database.
+- 3. the city's "doing business" database.